 “It’s been a multi-year journey as we have shared our expertise at Microsoft and worked with ServiceNow to develop practices and processes that continually improve the experiences for our employees,” Mazhar says.

-Leaders at Microsoft and ServiceNow have aligned on accessibility goals and now review progress quarterly against common goals.
+Leaders at Microsoft and ServiceNow have aligned on accessibility goals and now review progress quarterly.

 It takes time to build up relationships and expertise when the primary job someone is used to doing is not focused on technology.
 I’ve found it helpful to explain the impact and show what happens, rather than just talking about an issue.
 It can be easy for people to get lost if you use too much technical jargon.

-Our Microsoft Digital Employee Experience team works with our colleagues in Microsoft Human Resources to build internal and external partnerships that are increasing accessibility awareness and knowledge.
-Erika Retikis, a principal product manager in Microsoft Digital Employee Experience, has worked with multiple customer companies over the last few years and sees many unique challenges, especially for those companies or teams that aren’t as tech savvy.
+Our Microsoft Digital team works with our colleagues in Microsoft Human Resources to build internal and external partnerships that are increasing accessibility awareness and knowledge.
+Erika Retikis, a principal product manager in Microsoft Digital, has worked with multiple customers over the last few years and sees many unique challenges, especially for those companies or teams that aren’t as tech savvy.

 Key Takeaways

-Looking ahead: Artificial Intelligence needs accessibility from the start
+Looking ahead: AI needs to consider accessibility from the start

-So, when you are thinking about building and adopting inclusive experiences, you should try and keep the above tips in mind, as well as other best practices included in some of the resources below, to ensure that your employee experiences are created with everyone at the center.
+So, when you are thinking about building and adopting inclusive experiences, you should try and keep the above tips in mind, as well as other best practices included in some of the resources below.
+This will allow you to ensure that your employee experiences are created with everyone at the center.

 Related links